Skip to content

 Typical patterns include visible sweat beyond heat needs, social impact, and recurrent moisture-related irritation.
 Common triggers can involve genetic primary hyperhidrosis, anxiety, medication effects, and secondary medical factors.
 First practical steps at home include: use appropriate antiperspirant strategy and identify trigger situations.

-During online review, clinicians check severity, red flags, and treatment suitability. safety checks focus on contraindications, pregnancy status, and interaction risk.
+During online review, clinicians check severity, red flags, and treatment suitability. well-prepared consultations lead to faster and clearer treatment decisions.
 If warning signs appear (sudden drenching sweats with chest pain, weight loss, fever, or systemic illness signs), urgent NHS pathways should be used.

 • Typical signs: visible sweat beyond heat needs, social impact, and recurrent moisture-related irritation.